sandermarechal/jejik-mt940/README.md

 ## Injecting classes

-You can easily extend the build-in Statement, Transaction and Balance classes and inject them into the MT940 reader.
+You can easily extend the build-in objects and inject them into the MT940 reader.
 This allows for easily integrating MT940 into your application.
 For example, by storing the statements in your database.
 You can inject them using the following methods: